-Previous head of Strategy, Planning and Governance Citi

-Daniel Conroy was MD & Chief Information Security Officer at The Bank of New York Mellon for four years.
-In 2009 he received the 'Best in Class' BNYM award which recognizes individuals/teams who demonstrate a spirit of dedication & ingenuity.
+Prior to RTX, Daniel held positions as CISO Synchrony Financial, head of Strategy, Planning and Governance Citibank, MD & Chief Information Security Officer at The Bank of New York Mellon for four years.
+In 2009 he received the 'Best in Class' BNYM award which recognizes individuals/ teams who demonstrate a spirit of dedication & ingenuity.
 Daniel enhanced monitoring, identification & control within the information security environment through the procurement & implementation of additional software & toolsets.
 Daniel focused on the increased involvement of organized crime in this arena: State sponsored cyber threats Growing insider threats Legislative initiatives.
 Daniel's group had responsibility for threat & vulnerability assessments, incident response, security architecture, network monitoring, data loss prevention, policies & standards, security awareness, client assessment/communications, information classification & database monitoring.
-In 2010, he was a speaker at the RSA Conference & delivered a presentation on integrating SEIM with network access control.
 Daniel's project regarding the governance & control of Internal Social Media was awarded a national honor, Best Project in the Information Security category, at Technology Managers Forum in 2010.
 Also in 2010, Daniel was a finalist for Information Security Executive of the Year (Northeast Sector) for 2010 at T.E.N.
-In 2011 Daniel presented at numerous high-profile conferences & events across the United Sates such as the FS-ISAC conference in Miami, FL, IT-GRC summit in Boston, MA & IT Roadmap conferences nationwide & is recognized as an expert in his field.
-Once again, Daniel & his team were finalists in the ISE North America competition.
-Daniel has been guest lecturer at the Institute of Technology, Tallaght for several years.In April '11, Daniel featured in CIO Digest magazine with an article titled "Preparing & Adapting".